usdot-fhwa-stol/carma-platform/docs/Contributing.md

 #### Create a New Branch
 **The number one rule is to put each piece of work on its own branch.**

-Read the article ["Using Pull Requests"]
+Read the article ["Creating and deleting branches"](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) on GitHub.

 #### Make Changes Locally
 **Do the work, write good commit messages.**